Diversity and Equity

 - Assess relevant Student Learning Objectives (SLOs)

-The initiative resulted in several concrete advances, including the addition and assessment of a new student learning objective (SLO) that specifies students “identify and describe key components of cultural competence.”
-Topics that were identified in the Cultural Competence Framework (e.g., immigration and acculturation, bias and stereotypes, privilege and inclusivity) are now interwoven across various CAS courses Members of the Diversity in Development Committee have been invited to share their expertise with the broader academic community by providing teaching demonstrations at department retreats, speaking at College and University events, and presenting their work at venues focusing on teaching and student success.
-For example, in 2019, a group of CAS faculty led by Dr. Claudia G. Pineda presented the CAS Cultural Competence Curriculum Initiative at the Society for Research on Child Development Developmental Science Teaching Institute in Baltimore, Maryland.
-Additionally, an article describing this initiative is currently under review.
+The initiative resulted in several concrete advances, including the addition and assessment of a student learning objective (SLO) that specifies students “identify and describe key components of cultural competence.”
+Topics that were identified in the Cultural Competence Framework (e.g., immigration and acculturation, bias and stereotypes, privilege and inclusivity) are interwoven across various CAS courses.

-All CAS faculty are encouraged to visit and utilize the Cultural Competency Resources posted in our CAS Communities page in TITANium.
-Resources include brief video links, scientific articles, lecture slides, and sample assignments that faculty may incorporate into their own courses.
+All CAS faculty are encouraged to visit and utilize the Cultural Competency Resources posted in our CAS Communities page in Canvas.
+Resources include video links, scientific articles, lecture slides, and sample assignments that faculty may incorporate into their own courses.

-Diversity in Development Committee Members: Dr. Guadalupe Espinoza (chair), Dr. Ioakim Boutakidis, Dr. Janna Kim and Dr. Claudia G. Pineda
+Founding Diversity in Development Committee Members (2014-2022): Dr. Guadalupe Espinoza (chair), Dr. Janna Kim, Dr. Claudia G. Pineda, and Dr. Ioakim Boutakidis.

 Various professional organizations provide useful resources that can further faculty’s learning about issues related to Diversity and Equity.
 Below are links for resources provided by the American Psychological Association (APA), National Association for the Education of Young Children (NAEYC), National Education Association (NEA), Society for Research on Adolescence (SRA), and the Society for Research on Child Development (SRCD).